The KATA Foundation

 KATA has funded over $1 million in Fanconi anemia research, including research into the causes, treatment and prevention of cancers particularly harmful to FA patients.
 Click here for a list of specific research funded.

-With the commitment to reflect the lives and hearts of Kendall and Taylor, KATA also provides a limited amount of funding for projects that enhance the lives of children living with the challenges of disease, disability and poverty.
+With the commitment to reflect the lives and hearts of Kendall and Taylor, KATA also provides a limited amount of funding for projects that enhance the lives of children and young adults in need..

 Since 2006, KATA has provided nearly one quarter of a million dollars in funding for these secondary projects*.
 Click here for a list of specific projects funded.